altostratous/uh_ai/README.md

 We decided to implement it using pure python.

 # Test
 You can view [.travis.yml](https://github.com/altostratous/uh_ai/blob/master/.travis.yml) to see how to run the tests.
+You can look at the tests to see how the command line user interface works.

 # Documentation and the Project Definition
 ## Code Documentation